Hällestad Runestones: DR 295

-C went closest to Gormr's Tóki.
+Inscription

+First line is transliteration; second is transcription in Old Norse.

 DR 296

 This runestone is contemporary with the preceding runestone and it is made of granite.
 The inscription refers to Erra as Tóki's hemþægi or heimþegi (pl. heimþegar), meaning "home-receiver" (i.e., one who is given a house by another).
 A total of six runestones in Denmark refer to a person with this title, the others besides DR 296 and DR 297 being DR 1, DR 3, DR 154, and DR 155.
 The use of the term in the inscriptions suggest a strong similarity between heimþegar and the Old Norse term húskarl (literally, "house man"), or housecarl.
 Like housecarls, heimþegar are in the service of a king or lord, of whom they receive gifts (here, homes) for their service.
 Some, like Johannes Brøndsted, have interpreted heimþegi as being nothing more than a local Danish variant of húskarl.